auth0/docs/articles/quickstart/spa/_includes/_authz_conditionally_assign_scopes.md

 If you want to handle access control, you need to create policies for deciding which users can get which scopes.

 ::: note
 You can use Rules to create access policies.
-See the <a href="/rules" target="_blank">Rules documentation</a> to learn how to use Rules to create scope policies.
+See the <a href="/rules" target="_blank" rel="noreferrer">Rules documentation</a> to learn how to use Rules to create scope policies.
 :::